mtgreenway/tukey-middleware/README.rst

   $ python tools/install_venv.py

+M2Crypto usually has problems so you may need to copy the systemwide so from somewhere like:
+/usr/lib/python2.7/dist-packages/M2Crypto/__m2crypto.so to the the venv installation.

 There are three main proxies you will need to start: the authentication service the nova proxy and the glance proxy